onzfonz/comp227/src/content/1/en/part1d.md

 ```

 Naturally, our event handler function can be composed of multiple commands.
-In these cases we use the longer curly brace syntax for arrow functions:
+In these cases, we use the longer curly brace syntax for arrow functions:

 ```js
 const App = () => {